Abu Dhabi signs agreement on futuristic transport system

 The statement said it was "the only initiative of its kind that has the support of the government of Abu Dhabi."

-Hyperloop One is also exploring a route in Dubai connecting the emirate's Expo site for when it hosts the world's fair in 2020, Creative Director Colin Rhys was quoted as saying by local newspaper Gulf News on Monday.
+Hyperloop One is also exploring a route in Dubai connecting the emirate's Expo site for when it hosts the world's fair in 2020, according to a report in local newspaper Gulf News on Monday.
+(Reporting by Alexander Cornwell; Editing by Adrian Croft)

-However, Rhys later told Reuters he was quoted out of context and that Hyperloop One was not considering an Expo route.